aquasecurity/tracee/README.md

 ## Known Issues

-* Pathname is missing in execveat syscall
+* Pathname is missing in execve(at) syscalls - Issue #2627 in BCC project
 * Lost events when event rate is high